Commercial Leases and Frustration of Purpose, Impossibility Defenses: Strategies for Landlords and Tenants

 Recording of a 90-minute premium CLE video webinar with Q&A

 This CLE course will guide landlord and tenant counsel on the defenses that have arisen in breach of lease cases due to failure to pay rent during the COVID-19 pandemic.
-The panel will address recent cases, including from New York, Texas, California, Massachusetts, and New Jersey to establish how courts have analyzed claims of the frustration of purpose, impossibility, and other common law defenses.
+The panel will address recent case law regarding how courts have analyzed claims of the frustration of purpose, impossibility, and other common law defenses.

 - Contract vs. common law defenses in commercial leases

 - Commercial impracticability

 The panel will review these and other relevant topics:

 - What are the common law doctrine/defenses used in commercial landlord-tenant cases?